syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/How-to.md

     ....
 }
 {% endhighlight %}

-Executing the above codes renders the following output in iOS, Android and Windows Phone devices respectively.
+{% endtabs %}

 ![](PopupLayout_images/ShowClosebutton_False.png)

-## Load SfPopupLayout in GridTappedEvent of SfDataGrid
+## load the SfPopupLayout in GridTappedEvent of the SfDataGrid

-SfPopupLayout allows you to open popup in the grid tapped event of SfDataGrid.
+The SfPopupLayout allows pop-up in the grid tapped event of the SfDataGrid.

-Refer the below code example to show the popup in Grid tapped event.

 {% tabs %}
 {% highlight xaml %}